tareksakakini/CliqueApp/TEST_CASES_1029.md

 4. [Phone Invite - Major] Event is created with phone contact even when sending out the message is cancelled
 5. [Time Zone - Medium] I need to check how are we handling time zone differences
 2. [Pictures - Medium] image syncing is not smooth, aspect ratio has issues
+6. [Notifications - Medium] It would be nice for the click on the notification to lead you to the right place

 ------------------------------------